This post may contain affiliate links. For more information, please visit the disclosures and privacy policy page.

 7. Pour one cup of water into the skillet to deglaze.
 Scrape up all of the brown bits with a wooden spoon.
 Pour the liquid into the Dutch oven.

-8. Add 2 tsp of the reserved drippings to the skillet and reheat on high.
+8. Add 2 teaspoons of the reserved drippings to the skillet and reheat on high.
 Brown the rest of the beef as before.
 Add the beef to the Dutch oven.
-Deglaze the skillet again with 1/2 C of water and add to the Dutch oven.
+Deglaze the skillet again with 1/2 cup of water and add to the Dutch oven.

 10. Slowly whisk in the chicken broth, demi glace, and water.
 Bring to a simmer, stirring regularly, until it thickens.
 Add the thickened broth to the Dutch oven.

-11. Add 3 C of wine, tomato paste, salt. and pepper to the Dutch oven.
+11. Add 3 cups of of the wine, tomato paste, salt. and pepper to the Dutch oven.
 Stir.
 Heat the Dutch oven on high and bring it to a boil.
 Cover the Dutch oven and place it in the oven for 3 hours.
-Add the optional carrots at two hours.
+Add the optional carrots at the two hour mark.

 12. Remove the Dutch oven from the oven and remove the cheesecloth wrapped herb packet.
 Place it into a strainer over the Dutch oven and squeeze out all of the liquid.
 Discard the packet.

-13. Remove the beef and optional carrots from the Dutch oven and wrap in heavy duty foil and refrigerate.
+13. Remove the beef and optional carrots from the Dutch oven, place it in a bowl, cover, and refrigerate.

 14. Chill the liquid in the Dutch oven overnight.